pschool-in/curriculum/content/grammar/adjectivie/adjective-passages.md

 Note: Definite article (the) is used before the 'superlative' adjective.

-Elephant is the biggest land animal.
+The elephant is the biggest land animal.

-Sometimes we simply tell something, without really comparing with anything.
-It is called 'positive' degree.
+Sometimes we simply tell something, without really comparing it with anything.
+It is called a 'positive' degree.

-Elephant is a big animal.
+The elephant is a big animal.

 Some of the commonly used positive, comparative and superlative adjectives are given below.